コンテンツにスキップ

 18 years.

-It's time for the baby to be born and grow into a fine adult.
+It's the time when babies are born and grow into fine adults.

-It's been a long time since I was an avid reader of Murakami's music, but I still reach for the Archduke Trio CD several times a year, and I attend any concerts that look interesting.
+It's been a long time since I stopped being an avid reader of Murakami's works, but I still reach for the Archduke Trio CD several times a year, and I attend any concerts that look interesting.

 After the concert, grab a drink with a friend at your favorite bar or izakaya.